 Related to Band membership, another sub-category is between reserve and non-reserve Indians.
 This does not refer to whether one actually lives on the reserve or not, but rather describes whether an Indian is affiliated with a reserve.
 These are people who have access to a reserve and the right to live there if they choose.

-Even though no historical Treaties were signed in British Columbia, there are many reserves, while in the Northwest Territories which is covered by a numbered Treaty, there are no reserves.
+Even though no historical Treaties were signed in British Columbia, there are many reserves, while in the Northwest Territories which is covered by a numbered Treaty, there is only one reserve (Hay River), and a number of communities called “settlements”.
 I also pointed out above that you can have membership in a Band that doesn’t have a reserve at all.

 As in other situations, being a Status Indian does not guarantee you access to a reserve, and there are non-Status people who live on reserve as well.